jondentonschneider/jondentonschneider.github.io/_pages/about.md

 <p>
 I <a href="https://jondentonschneider.com/teaching">teach</a> development economics at the graduate and undergraduate levels as well as principles courses.
 In teaching evaluations:
  <ul>
-   <li>Undergraduates rated my <b>instructor effectiveness as 4.92/5</b> (0.55 SD above the Clark mean for undergrad classes), and a student described me as <b>"one of the best professors [they] have had in the major."</b></li>
+   <li>Undergraduates rated my instructor effectiveness as 4.92/5 (0.55 SD above the Clark mean for undergrad classes).</li>
+   <li>A student described me as <b>"one of the best professors [they] have had in the major."</li>
-  <li>Graduate students rated my course's contributions to <b>increasing their capacity to think critically and formulate questions as 5/5</b> (0.63 SD above the Clark mean for grad classes) and my success in <b>setting and maintaining high standards for their work as 5/5</b> (0.55 SD above the Clark mean for grad classes).</li>
+  <li>Graduate students rated my course's contributions to increasing their capacity to think critically and formulate questions as 5/5</b> (0.63 SD above the Clark mean for grad classes).</li>
 </ul>
 </p>